testingcan/xlsx-csv/README.md

 The script comes with a default template configuration.
 The config files must reside in the same folder as the script.

-Each configuration file consists of three parameters.
+Each configuration file consists of four parameters.
 * `debug`: bool (as a single parameter)
+* `delimiter`: single parameter
 * `source`: with the parameter `path`
 * `archive`: with the parameter `path`